-The master’s in finance capstone course will provide you the opportunity to experience the real-world responsibilities of managing a portfolio in a large mutual fund company.
-Operating as a managerial team, you and your classmates will evaluate past performance of the fund, manage the risk of the fund portfolio, collect financial data, analyze the securities which may become investments of the fund, conduct research on corporations and financial markets, and present your analysis to School of Business faculty and the Board of the Mason Foundation.
+The master’s in finance capstone course gives you the opportunity to experience the real-world responsibilities of managing a portfolio in a large mutual fund company.
+Operating as a managerial team, you and your classmates will evaluate past performance of the fund, manage the risk of the fund portfolio, collect financial data, analyze the securities which may become investments of the fund, conduct research on corporations and financial markets, and present your analysis to College of Business faculty and the Board of the Mason Foundation.

 Meet Your Instructors

 Mason’s faculty live, work, and consult in the Washington, D.C., area and draw on their real-world experience to enrich classroom instruction.
 They serve as your mentors and are involved in every aspect of your education.

 If you have additional questions, call us at (703) 993-8006.